rothos/protocol_1/index.md

 (Remember, you’ll always be bathed in the stuff, all the time.
 But it becomes information instead of influence.)

 The second dimension is that of goodness/badness inversions.
 Sometimes we think something is good when it’s actually bad and vice versa.
 And often it’s highly contingent and contextual as to whether something is good or bad.
-And somethings can benefit one person at the expense of another.
+And some things can benefit one person at the expense of another.
 And childhood parts and layers can be quite confused or jumbled as to what’s good and bad, especially in cases of neglect and abuse but where that person was still dependent on an adult for love and protection.
 This can ramify as goodness/badness/self/other/boundary issues throughout a person’s system.
 A person is much more vulnerable to coercion when they believe something is good for them that is actually bad for them.
 They will “receive” material, content, intentions, will from another person to placate them, to be loved, all sorts of things, that might locally seem good to an occluded part is in fact terrible for the system as a whole.
 Over time, the late-stage meditator becomes wise and that wisdom percolates through the entire system.
 And, over time, the late-stage meditator is less and less likely to make local, perverse tradeoffs involving acceptance of ultimately unnecessary influence from other people.

 So self/other confusions and good/bad inversions can be abstractly considered as the main sources or enablers of subtle interpersonal disendorsed effects.

-(You may wish to temporarily skip to “part X: the quiet interaction and the beauty of subtle interpersonal effects” before moving foward.)
+(You may wish to temporarily skip to “XVI: The quiet interaction and the beauty of subtle interpersonal effects” before moving foward.)

 #### XI: Cult leaders